Barbus: Systematics and taxonomy

 Barbus has a long history as a "wastebasket taxon".
 Historically, most fish commonly known as "barbs" were usually placed here by default.
 More recently, many "barbs" have been reclassified into genera such as Arabibarbus, Barbichthys, Barbodes, Barboides, Barbonymus, Barbopsis, Caecobarbus, Capoeta, Carasobarbus, Clypeobarbus, Enteromius, Hypselobarbus, Hypsibarbus, Labeobarbus, Leptobarbus, Luciobarbus, Mesopotamichthys, Poropuntius, Probarbus, Pseudobarbus, Puntioplites and Puntius.

 Thus, Barbus is for the time being restricted to typical barbels, and only contains fishes from Africa and Europe, as well as adjacent Asia.
 However, the genus even in the reduced version is probably paraphyletic, and many African species (particularly the small ones) do not seem to belong here, either.
 Eventually, Barbus is likely to be restricted to the group around B. barbus - the large European to Ponto-Caspian species commonly known as "barbels".
 Luciobarbus and particularly Messinobarbus are highly similar and might better be included in Barbus again.
 They all seem to be close relatives - perhaps the closest living relatives - of Aulopyge huegelii.
 Carasobarbus and Labeobarbus are probably closely related to this group, too, and some large hexaploid barbs (e.g. L. reinii) may well belong in Labeobarbus.

 The small barbs from Africa, by contrast, are quite distinct.
-They might even warrant establishment of a new subfamily - in particular if the Labeoninae are not included in the Cyprininae -, as they seem to be as distinct from barbels and typical carps, as these are from the garras (which are part of the disputed Labeoninae), rendering the old "Barbinae" paraphyletic.
+They might even warrant establishment of a new subfamily - in particular if the Labeoninae are not included in the Cyprininae - as they seem to be as distinct from barbels and typical carps, as these are from the garras (Garra, which are part of the disputed Labeoninae), rendering the old "Barbinae" paraphyletic.
 Within the small African barbs, several lineages can be recognized.
 These are mostly diploid; a tetraploid group largely restricted to southern Africa is very close to Pseudobarbus and might even be included therein.
 In particular, the group called "redfins" may well be monophyletic and belong in Pseudobarbus entirely, instead of being split between Pseudobarbus and Barbus.

+A molecular phylogeny somewhat illustrative of the problem is Wang et al. (2013).